 An ISA is a flexible tax-free investment wrapper with an annual subscription limit.
-There are three types of ISA which have a total annual subscription limit of £20,000 for the current tax year.
+There are three types of ISA\ which have a total annual subscription limit of £20,000 for the current tax year.
 They are:

 - Cash ISA

-- · Stocks and Shares ISA
+- · Stocks and shares ISA

 - Innovative Finance ISA

-There are other types of ISA including Lifetime ISA and Junior ISA.
+- \ There are other types of ISA including Lifetime ISA and Junior ISA.
 However, the annual subscription limit and rules governing these ISAs are all slightly different.

-An individual is able to open and contribute to multiple ISAs of the same type during the same tax year.
+An individual can subscribe to one of each ISA type per tax year and split their annual allowance as they wish between each ISA.
 Assuming the ISA is 'flexible', they can even take money out of the ISA and put it back in later in the tax year without losing any of their tax-free allowance.

 Investment gains within an ISA are tax free.
-There is no tax to pay on any interest or dividends earned within a Cash ISA or Innovative Finance ISA, and there is no Income Tax or Capital Gains Tax to pay on profits made within a Stocks and Shares ISA.
+There is no tax to pay on any interest or dividends earned within a cash ISA or Innovative Finance ISA, and there is no Income Tax or Capital Gains Tax to pay on profits made within a stocks and shares ISA.

-It is possible to transfer an ISA from one provider to another at any time, including fully or partially transferring current tax year subscriptions.
-An individual can also choose to transfer all, or part of the money they have invested in an ISA in previous years.
+It is possible to transfer an ISA from one provider to another at any time.
+If an individual wishes to transfer money they have invested in an ISA in the current year, they must transfer all of it.
+They can choose to transfer all, or part of the money they have invested in an ISA in previous years.

 ISAs no longer lose their tax-free status on the death of the investor, as the plan becomes a 'continuing ISA' and will remain so for up to three years, until the account is closed, or until the administration of the deceased's estate is completed, whichever comes first.
-If choosing to keep the deceased's assets in specie, a Stocks and Shares ISA can be transferred to a surviving spouse's or civil partner's ISA as long as they remain with the same ISA provider as the deceased, otherwise they will inherit an increased ISA allowance equal to the value of the deceased's ISAs known as an 'additional permitted subscription'.
+If choosing to keep the deceased's assets in specie, a stocks and shares ISA can be transferred to a surviving spouse's or civil partner's ISA as long as they remain with the same ISA provider as the deceased, otherwise they will inherit an increased ISA allowance equal to the value of the deceased's ISAs known as an 'additional permitted subscription'.